 Doctors Without Borders/Médecins Sans Frontières (MSF) anesthesia providers often work in conflict settings to provide care to communities without access to functioning health care systems.
-Surgical cases include: general, trauma, obstetrics, orthopedic, burn and reconstruction, working with all ages.
+Surgical cases include: general, trauma, obstetrics, orthopedic, pediatrics, burn and reconstruction, working with all ages.

 Basic diagnostic equipment and facilities needed to run an operating room will be limited: there may not even be an X-ray machine.
 Responsibilities include providing anesthesia, pain management, teaching and supervising of local staff, reporting, and at times assisting the ICU.

-- Ability to work with limited resources
+- Ability to work autonomously with limited materials and resources

 - Pediatric specialty